aws/aws-sdk-js-codemod/.changeset/neat-wombats-drop.md

 "aws-sdk-js-codemod": patch
 ---

-Use specific waiter state when doing transformation
+Use waiterState when searching for waitFor calls